The Gaussian Process Autoregressive Regression Model (GPAR): Real-World Data Experiments

-The Jura data set comprises metal concentration measurements collected from the topsoil in a \SI{14.5}{km^2} region of the Swiss Jura.\footnote{The data can be downloaded at \url{https://sites.google.com/site/goovaertspierre/pierregoovaertswebsite/download/}.} We follow the experimental protocol in \cite{Goovaerts:1997:Geostatistics_for_Natural_Resources_Evaluation} also followed in \cite{Alvarez:2011:Computationally_Efficient_Convolved}: The training data comprises 259 data points distributed spatially with three output variables---nickel, zinc, and cadmium---and 100 additional data points for which only two of the three outputs---nickel and zinc---are observed.
+\textbf{Jura data set}.\footnote{ The data can be downloaded at \url{https://sites.google.com/site/goovaertspierre/pierregoovaertswebsite/download/}. } This data set comprises metal concentration measurements collected from the topsoil in a \SI{14.5}{km^2} region of the Swiss Jura.
+We follow the experimental protocol by \citet{Goovaerts:1997:Geostatistics_for_Natural_Resources_Evaluation} also followed by \citet{Alvarez:2011:Computationally_Efficient_Convolved}: The training data comprises 259 data points distributed spatially with three output variables---nickel, zinc, and cadmium---and 100 additional data points for which only two of the three outputs---nickel and zinc---are observed.
 The task is to predict cadmium at the locations of those 100 additional data.
 Performance is evaluated with the mean absolute error (MAE).

-Similarity between the colour patterns in \Cref{fig:jura_prediction} indicates that concentrations of the three minerals are positively correlated.
-The comparatively poor performance of independent GPs in \cref{tab:jura_results} highlights the importance of exploiting this relationship.
-Furthermore, \cref{tab:jura_results} shows that D-GPAR-NL significantly outperforms the other models, achieving a new state-of-the-art result.
+\Cref{tab:jura_results} shows the results.
+The comparatively poor performance of independent GPs highlights the importance of exploiting correlations between the mineral concentrations.
+Furthermore, \cref{tab:jura_results} shows that D-GPAR-NL significantly outperforms the other models, achieving a new state-of-the-art.